SRALee12/DecentralBank/decentralbank.md

 In order for the bank's money to be truly fungible, bank branches across all ledgers need to be able to communicate with one another in a purely trustless fashion using atomic swaps and state channel communications.

-A sample Ethereum branch is shown below with comments.
+A sample pseudo-code Ethereum branch is shown below with comments.
 This contract accepts ETH and prints currency.
 Each branch can handle a single on-chain cryptographic asset and is opened by equity holders.

 Example Ethereum branch: